 The soil should have uniform moisture content throughout the fruit set and development period such that high yield could be obtained and there would be no problems like fruit splitting.
 Irrigation is extremely important to have good quality fruit from the plant.
 Care should be taken such that the salinity in the water doesn’t exceed 800 µS/cm.
 One hectare of custard apple farm may need 5 megaliters of water during the entire year.
 When the plant starts flowering, irrigation should be supplied till regular monsoon sets in.
-Drip system, flood or mist sprinkler systems could be used to improve flowering and fruit setting.
+Drip systems, flood, or mist sprinkler systems could be used to improve flowering and fruit sets.
 Mist sprinkler is a highly preferred irrigation technique because it keeps the temperature low and increases the humidity.
 If irrigation is provided during fruit development then it improves the size and quality of the fruit.

 Pest and disease control measures in Custard Apple Garden

-The custard apple plant is considered to be a hardy plant, but even then it suffers due to the pests like mealy bugs, scale insects, fruit boring caterpillars etc. which can be controlled by using neem oil, meenark and other herbal sprays.
+The custard apple plant is considered to be a hardy plant, but even then it suffers due to the pests like mealy bugs, scale insects, fruit boring caterpillars, etc. which can be controlled by using neem oil, meenark, and other herbal sprays.
 To protect the fruits from bats, in India farmers cover the fruits with bags or nets.

-Common diseases infecting the custard apple plants are leaf spot, anthracnose, black stone, etc. which can be prevented by using disease-resistant cultivars and also by marinating proper farm activities like destroying pruned leaves, removing dried stems, removing infected parts of the plant etc. If the infection is too severe then one can plan to use recommended pesticides and fungicides.
+Common diseases infecting the custard apple plants are leaf spot, anthracnose, black stone, etc. which can be prevented by using disease-resistant cultivars and also by marinating proper farm activities like destroying pruned leaves, removing dried stems, removing infected parts of the plant, etc. If the infection is too severe then one can plan to use recommended pesticides and fungicides.

-Other than the pest and diseases, there could be some disorders in the fruits of the plant like stone fruits and fruit cracking.
+Other than the pest and diseases, there could be some disorders in the fruits of the plant-like stone fruits and fruit cracking.
 After the plant bears fruit, some of the fruits remain small and dry up eventually and these are known as stone fruits.
 Too many fruits on the plant and high temperatures are the main reasons for stone fruit development.
 As indicated by the name, the fruits split and become useless for the market; this happens when there is a sudden heavy rainfall or irrigation after a prolonged dry spell.
 It can be prevented by the uniform distribution of irrigation and by maintaining an adequate moisture level in the soil.

 Intercultural practices of Custard Apple

-Intercultural practices are a part of agriculture because they help in proper growth of the plant and sometimes generate additional income for the farmers.
+Intercultural practices are a part of agriculture because they help in the proper growth of the plant and sometimes generate additional income for the farmers.

-Weeding should be done exclusively when the plants are young so as to improve the plant growth.
+Weeding should be done exclusively when the plants are young so as to improve plant growth.
 Legumes, peas, beans, and marigold plants are intercropped with custard apple plants to generate extra income and to keep a check on the weeds.

-If the soil is impervious of ill-drained, then careful observation during the first monsoon is essential to avoid stagnation of water near the plants.
+If the soil is impervious or ill-drained, then careful observation during the first monsoon is essential to avoid stagnation of water near the plants.
 Farmers should also focus on filling the gaps in the farm as soon as possible.

-Some farmers may intend to use growth regulators to enhance the flowering and fruit production.
+Some farmers may intend to use growth regulators to enhance flowering and fruit production.
 Biocil is diluted and sprayed to achieve better and early flowering in custard apple plants.
 Similarly, 10 to 20 ppm of NAA is used as a spray to reduce fruit and flower drop.
 Foliar spray during fruit development improves the fruit size and luster of the fruits.

 Dead and diseased parts of the plant should be removed.
-Pruning of plants should be kept minimal so as to avoid production of wood and maintain a required shape of the plant.
+Pruning of plants should be kept minimal so as to avoid the production of wood and maintain a required shape of the plant.

 Harvesting and yield of Custard Apple